talon-one/talon_go/docs/NewRevisionVersion.md

 HasActiveRulesetId returns a boolean if a field has been set.

-### SetActiveRulesetId
+### SetActiveRulesetIdNil

-`func (o *NewRevisionVersion) SetActiveRulesetId(v NullableInt32)`
+`func (o *NewRevisionVersion) SetActiveRulesetIdNil(b bool)`

-SetActiveRulesetId gets a reference to the given NullableInt32 and assigns it to the ActiveRulesetId field.
+ SetActiveRulesetIdNil sets the value for ActiveRulesetId to be an explicit nil

-### SetActiveRulesetIdExplicitNull
+### UnsetActiveRulesetId

-`func (o *NewRevisionVersion) SetActiveRulesetIdExplicitNull(b bool)`
+`func (o *NewRevisionVersion) UnsetActiveRulesetId()`

-SetActiveRulesetIdExplicitNull (un)sets ActiveRulesetId to be considered as explicit "null" value when serializing to JSON (pass true as argument to set this, false to unset) The ActiveRulesetId value is set to nil even if false is passed
+UnsetActiveRulesetId ensures that no value is present for ActiveRulesetId, not even an explicit nil
 ### GetTags

 `func (o *NewRevisionVersion) GetTags() []string`